Calibrating the negative interpretation: Minimum classical extensions of some subsystems of B

-{\em Proofs.} (i) is trivial; the rest is implicit in \cite{klve1965}. (ii) holds by classical function-realizability (cf. Lemma 8.4(a) of \cite{klve1965}). (iii) holds because every theorem of {\bf S}$^{+g}$ + CC$_{11}$ is $_S$realizable but MP$_1$ is not (cf. Lemma 10.7, Theorem 11.3 and Corollary 11.10(a) in \cite{klve1965}).
+{\em Proofs.} (i) is true because the Gentzen negative translation is idempotent. (ii) is true because {\bf S} $\vdash$ (MP$_1$)$^g$.
+The rest is implicit in \cite{klve1965}. (ii) holds by classical Kleene function-realizability (cf. Lemma 8.4(a) of \cite{klve1965}). (iv) holds because every theorem of {\bf S}$^{+g}$ + CC$_{11}$ is $_S$realizable but MP$_1$ is not (cf. Lemma 10.7, Theorem 11.3 and Corollary 11.10(a) in \cite{klve1965}).